benjamincharity/angular-json-calendar/README.md

 // Class added to a day if it is before today's date .bc-calendar__day--disabled {}

-// Class added to day if it is the current day .bc-calendar__day--today {}
+// Class added to a day if it is the current day .bc-calendar__day--today {}

 // Class added to even days (2nd, 4th, etc)